Alex427427427/obsidian_1/Art/Projects/Alien Comic/Plot/1 Alien in the Trees/Ep 1 The Shining Quartz.md

 Lucas visits Elena, Viktor, jeweler, and various other people in the district, to interview them.
 Lucas shakes hands with each of them, to learn about them.
 Elena has a ring.
 Viktor has clammy skin, meaning he is nervous.
 Lucas then goes to the forest in hopes to find any suspicious signs.
 There, he meets the old man who tends to a tree in the forest, who is angry at him intruding.
 ## Body Found
-Lucas finds the body in the woods.
+Lucas uses the drone and finds the body in the woods.
+He notices some shiny quartz crystals in the back of the body's head.
 He calls the State Security Service.
-While he waits for them to arrive, he runs around the crime scene, kneeling down to touch the ground, until he identifies dried blood on the ground somewhere a bit further.
+While he waits for them to arrive, he runs around the crime scene, kneeling down to touch the ground, until he identifies dried blood on the ground somewhere a bit further, near a quartz crystal growth.
 ## Part 4 - Second Investigations
 The body was identified as Elena's father, time of death being the same night that everyone claims to be abducted.
 Cause of death was a trauma to the back of the head.
 The SSS captures everyone that was there on the night of the murder.
 Lucas listens in on the interviews.
 Elena's father was abusive.
 Viktor seems to have nothing to do with any of this.
 Jeweler {}.
 Conspiracy theorist argued with Elena's father a lot.
 The old man refuses to be interviewed, because he thinks everything is a joke.
 At this point, Lucas suspects the old man the most, who is the only person that regularly visits the district.
-At night, he waits in the streets, and sees the old man exit hit house and walk towards the forest.
+At night, he waits in the streets, and sees the old man exit his house and walk towards the forest.
 Lucas follows.
 ## Pivotal Realisation
 Lucas looks at his hand, and sees red circular marks show up.
-He realises what
 ## Part 5 - Enlightenment
 Lucas informs everyone to go to the forest and catch the alien.
 The SSS helps him bring everyone there.